 Users online flooded Twitter with pictures on Saturday morning with the hashtag ‘last normal photo,’ a challenge quickly becoming the top trending term on the social media website.
-The “last normal photo” challenge asked people to post the last picture they took before coronavirus cause the world to shut down.
+The “last normal photo” challenge asked people to post the last picture they took before coronavirus caused the world to shut down.

 Within a few hours, those hundreds of replies turned into thousands and continued to exponentially keep growing.
-People couldn’t help but feel nostalgic looking at the last photo they took when the world was “normal,” when they could freely leave their homes without wearing a mask to visit family, dine out at a restaurant, or head to the beach with a group of friends.
+People couldn’t help but feel nostalgic looking at the last photo they took when the world was “normal,” when they could freely leave their homes without wearing a mask to visit family, dine out at a restaurant or head to the beach with a group of friends.

 Last Photo Challenge Participants Shared Deeply Personal Stories or Expressed A Longing for Ordinary Activities